FlipsideCrypto/fsc-evm/doc_descriptions/core/transactions.md

 {% docs evm_tx_block_hash %}

-Block hash is a unique 66-character identifier that is generate when a block is produced.
+Block hash is a unique 66-character identifier that is generated when a block is produced.

 {% enddocs %}

 {% docs evm_tx_fee %}

-Amount paid to validate the transaction in Ether.
+Amount paid to validate the transaction in the native asset.

 {% enddocs %}